 Suitable for all ages, the Ninja Course is a great place to try all those challenges you’ve been seeing on TV.
 Instead of just living the experience from behind the screen, put your own agility and flexibility to the test with features like a Ninja Warrior-inspired warped wall and netted jump hang.

-Try either of their two courses – one more challenging on the upper body and another on the lower.
+Try either of their 2 courses – one more challenging on the upper body and another on the lower.
 Both come with an automatic timer and a buzzer at the end to slap triumphantly once you complete the course.